373hdj/VSRELL/README.md

 - [ ] 🔁 迭代升级下一代模型版本
 - [ ] 🎬 拓展视频修复支持
 - [ ] 📊 开源全套绘图&可视化脚本
-> Title--VSRELL: A Simple Baseline for Video Super-Resolution and Enhancement in Low-Light Environment**
-> The first CNN-based end-to-end framework to jointly solve Low-Light Enhancement (LLE) and Video Super-Resolution (VSR), breaking the multi-degradation coupling bottleneck in low-light video restoration with SOTA performance, lightweight design and strong temporal consistency.

 ### 🎯 Core Highlight
 Address the pain points of **error accumulation, parameter redundancy and poor temporal consistency** in traditional cascaded/all-in-one methods for low-light video restoration.
 We propose a novel integrated learning scheme that jointly models illumination enhancement and spatial-temporal super-resolution, realizing synchronous decoupling of low-light and low-resolution degradations to recover **Well-Illuminated High-Resolution (WIHR)** video sequences from **Low-Light Low-Resolution (LLLR)** inputs.